Dehydrated? Know What Color Your Pee Is

 So now we get to the reason for this post—the critical part of safe hiking and hydration.
 You need to know your health status when outside in the heat for any reason.

 Are you nearing the point of dehydration?
 Are you past the safety point?
-To know that answer, you need to check the color of your pee.
+To find out, check the color of your pee.
 It’s that simple!

 How Hydrated Are You?